Shloka-Patel/Experiment---8/README.md

 An array can be multidimensional also. <br>
 A multidimensional array is an array with more than one dimension.
 It is the homogeneous collection of items where each element is accessed using multiple indices. <br>

+A two-dimensional array in C++ is a collection of elements organized in rows and columns.

 ### Code

 (A) <br>